CommitteeView All Events >

 In 2020, the total fertility rate in the United States reached its lowest point on record.
 Fertility rebounded slightly in 2021, but Americans continue to not have enough children to maintain the current population.

 December 2, 2022Ranking Member Mike Lee on November Jobs Report

 WASHINGTON—Senator Mike Lee (R-UT), Ranking Member of the Joint Economic Committee, made the following statement after the Bureau of Labor Statistics announced that the economy added 263,000 jobs in November:

 Latest Economic Data

-Total nonfarm payroll employment edged up in May (+75,000), and the unemployment rate remained at 3.6 percent, the U.S. Bureau of Labor Statistics reported June 7, 2019.
+Total nonfarm payroll employment increased by 187,000 in August, and the unemployment rate rose to 3.8 percent, the U.S. Bureau of Labor Statistics reported today.

 Real gross domestic product (GDP) increased at an annual rate of 2.1 percent in the second quarter of 2023, according to the “third” estimate.

 The latest data released by the Department of Labor show that the number of initial unemployment claims fell to 192,000 for the week ending March 11, down 20,000 from the prior week.
 The four-week moving average, which smooths week-to-week volatility in the data, is 196,500, down 76% since President Biden took office.